ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

   # Diagnositcs write NetCDF files? [true]/false
   write_netcdf: true

-The ``write_plots`` setting is used to inform ESMValTool about your preference for saving figures.
-Similarly, the ``write_netcdf`` setting is a boolean which turns on or off the writing of netCDF files.
+The ``write_plots`` setting is used to inform ESMValTool diagnostics about your preference for creating figures.
+Similarly, the ``write_netcdf`` setting is a boolean which turns on or off the writing of netCDF files by the diagnostic scripts.

 .. code-block:: yaml